State of AI Agent Policies - 2026

 Perhaps the most striking finding: the world's biggest websites - Google, YouTube, Microsoft, Apple, Wikipedia - have no AI-specific machine-readable policy.
 This doesn't mean they don't have AI-related terms in their ToS, but they haven't expressed those terms in any format that an AI agent can programmatically read and respect.

-A distinct category from “Blocks All AI”: these 22,360 domains use broad Disallow: * or blanket user-agent rules in robots.txt that happen to catch AI bots as a side effect - not because the owner explicitly targeted AI.
+Within the “No Policy” category, approximately 22,000 domains use broad Disallow: * or blanket user-agent rules in robots.txt that happen to catch AI bots as a side effect - not because the owner explicitly targeted AI.
 Reddit is the highest-profile example: its robots.txt blocks most automated access broadly, but this predates AI crawler policy and cannot be read as a deliberate AI stance.

 Most Restrictive Major Domains